Frequently Asked Questions

-Usually the building principal will be the evaluator.
-In large buildings with assistant principals, the AP may do the evaluation instead.
-A CIS may also conduct evaluations.
+Usually the building principal, assistant principal, or CIS will be the evaluator.
 If you work under a teaching contract, but are not a classroom teacher, then your department head or supervisor will conduct your evaluation.

 HB 153 requires that 50% of a teacher's final evaluation score be based on student growth measures.
 Student growth measures for CMSD include: Value Added Data, Vendor Data, and SLOs.
 If you are working in a grade that has standardized testing data, that data will be used in part to determine your effectiveness.
 If your grade or subject does not have standardized testing data, then student learning objectives (SLOs) will be used to measure student progress throughout the school year.

 If I received an Accomplished rating last year, must I be observed again this year?